Skip to Main Content

 Definitions

-Mount Sinai faculty who would like to calculate their personal impact factor and/or find their H-index can use the Scopus database to do so.
-Scopus is the standard at Mount Sinai for calculating these values.
-Other citation databases, such as Web of Science and Google Scholar, may provide different H-index values and citation data.
+Mount Sinai faculty who would like to calculate their personal impact factor can use the Scopus database to do so.
+Scopus is the standard at Mount Sinai for calculating this.
+Other citation databases, such as Web of Science and Google Scholar, may provide different citation data.

 Journal Impact Factor